GlacioHack/xdem/doc/source/cli_accuracy.md

            "step_[one | two | three]", "method", "Name of coregistration method", "str", "NuthKaab", "Every available coregistration method", "No"
            "", "extra_information", "Extra parameters fitting with the method", "dict", "", "", "No"
-           "sampling_grid", "", "Destination DEM for reprojection", "str", "reference_dem", "reference_dem or to_be_aligned_elev", "No"
+           "sampling_grid", "", "Destination elevation for reprojection", "str", "reference_dem", "reference_dem or to_be_aligned_elev", "No"
            "process", "", "Activate the coregistration", "bool", "True", "True or False", "No"

         .. note::